briandowns/libgithub/README.md

 libgithub is a C library used to interact with the Github REST API.
 Response data is returned in JSON format however the caller is responsible for how to handle the data.

+Rate Limiting Data: Each response call from the API is returned with rate limit data and is stored and returned to the caller in the response struct.

 ## Usage

 Initialize the library.
 The call requires the user's github token.